Script / Screenplay

 (Helen)

-ground.
 And I got really worried.
-Do you know we can’t get any decent fire
+Do you know we can’t get any decent fire insurance because

 (Jesse)

-Anyway, it’s beautiful, its quiet, it’s a great place
+it’s beautiful, its quiet, it’s a great place to raise

-to raise a family.
+a family.
 And there’s not much we can do about it now.
-We’ve already
+We’ve already moved in.

-moved in.
-I’ve got a friend from volleyball and he can come and take care of
+I’ve got a friend from volleyball and he can come and take care of the whole thing

 DAGUERREOTYPE SHOTS of Native Americans burning brush.